akunzai/MageBridgeCore/README.md

 # static code analysis
 composer run phpstan

-# build the Joomla! extension.
+# bundle the Joomla! extension.
 The `pkg_magebridge.zip` can be found in the `dist/` directory
-./build.sh
+./bundle.sh
 ```

 ## Installation